European Gendarmerie Force

 It was established by an agreement in 2004 between five member states of the European Union (EU): France, Italy, the Netherlands, Portugal, and Spain.
-Romania joined in 2008 and Poland received full member status in 2013.
-In 2009, Lithuania received partner status and Turkey received observer status.
+Romania joined in 2008, and Poland received full member status in 2013.
+In 2009, Lithuania received partner status and Turkey received observer status; in 2025, Lithuania became a full member.
 Moldova obtained observer status in 2023 followed by Ukraine in 2024.
+At the beginning of 2026, Finland became a partner and Bulgaria an observer.
 The organisation's status is enshrined in the Treaty of Velsen signed on 18 October 2007.
-The Permanent Headquarters is located in Vicenza, Italy.